What are my rights at a probation revocation hearing?

 (3) do an alcohol education program and an alcohol deterrence class,

-(4) wear an alcohol detection bracelet,
+(4) wear an alcohol monitor bracelet,

-(5) install an ignition interlock
+(5) install an ignition interlock device in his or her car

 (9) ordered not to violate any law.